Variational Nested Dropout: Experiments

-\textbf{Dataset and Setup.} The semantic segmentation experiments are conducted on the LIDC-IDRI~\cite{clark2013cancer} dataset, which contains 1,018 CT scans from 1,010 lung patients with manual lesion segmentation from four experts.
+\textbf{Dataset and Evaluation Metrics.} The semantic segmentation experiments are conducted on the LIDC-IDRI~\cite{clark2013cancer} dataset, which contains 1,018 CT scans from 1,010 lung patients with manual lesion segments annotated by four experts.
 This dataset is uncertainty-critical as it contains typical ambiguities in labels that appear in medical applications.
 We follow \cite{kohl2018probabilistic} to process the data, resulting in 12,870 images in total.
-We adopt the \emph{generalized energy distance} (GED)~\cite{bellemare2017cramer,salimans2018improving,szekely2013energy,kohl2018probabilistic} as the evaluation metric, with $\delta(\cdot,\cdot)=1-\mr{IoU}(\cdot,\cdot)$ as the distance function.
+We adopt the \emph{generalized energy distance} (GED)~\cite{bellemare2017cramer,salimans2018improving,szekely2013energy,kohl2018probabilistic} as the evaluation metric, with $\delta(A,B)=1-\mr{IoU}(A,B)$ as the distance function \abc{between two segmentation map distributions $A, B$}.
 GED measures the distance between the output distributions rather than single deterministic predictions.
-For \BNNN, it measure the probabilistic distances between the induced distribution from model posterior given a fixed width, and the noisy labels from four experts.
-We use a standard U-Net~\cite{ronneberger2015u} for $\mr{BN}^3$ and the number of groups is 32.
-We compare with Probabilistic U-Net (P-UNet)~\cite{kohl2018probabilistic}, a deep ensemble of U-Net (E-UNet), and Dropout U-Net (D-UNet)~\cite{kendall2015bayesian}.
-Their results are the average results from~\cite{kohl2018probabilistic} with the full U-Net.
+For \BNNN, it measure the probabilistic distances between the induced distribution from model posterior given a fixed width, and the noisy labels from the four experts.

+\textbf{Models.} We use a standard UNet~\cite{ronneberger2015u} for $\mr{BN}^3$ and the number of groups is 32.
+We also present the results of VND-PUNet proposed in Section~\ref{sec:vndpunet}.
+We compare with Probabilistic UNet (P-UNet)~\cite{kohl2018probabilistic}, a deep ensemble of UNet (E-UNet), and Dropout UNet (D-UNet)~\cite{kendall2015bayesian}.
+Their results are the average results from~\cite{kohl2018probabilistic} with the full UNet.